LinuxCommandLibrary

 TLDR

-Merge a branch into your current branch
+Merge branch into current

-$ git merge [branch_name]
+$ git merge [branch-name]

 copy

-$ git merge [[-e|--edit]] [branch_name]
+$ git merge [branch] -m "[message]"

 copy

-$ git merge --no-ff [branch_name]
+$ git merge --no-ff [branch]

 copy